 7.15 The Task and Finish Panel wishes to highlight that it has not been able to bring its work to as neat a conclusion as was set out in its original scope.
 After the Panel's last meeting in September 2022 a further meeting was scheduled in December 2022 but had to be postponed for practical reasons.
 Efforts were then made to schedule another Panel meeting in Spring 2023, before the Chair was advised that the programme had changed to a local authority-based delivery model, with a new lead officer.
 The Panel would have benefited from better communication about this situation, which contributed to producing a gap in its work and questions that it was still seeking to resolve about the outcomes delivered by the iCAN programme.
 Specific questions were outstanding around the cost of the programme to the Council so far and information on how the reported improvements had equated into financial savings as projected by the original reports.
-Given the changes affecting the subject of the scrutiny review, as well as recent changes to the operation of the Council's Overview and Scrutiny Function, the Chair took the view that it was most appropriate for the Panel to report back to the Adult Care and Health Overview and Scrutiny on the work it had completed and also enable the Committee to decide how it wished to proceed further on this topic.
-However, the Panel raises the need for that Committee to seek a clearer picture than it has been able to obtain so far of the benefits generated by the iCAN programme in return for the resources committed to it by West Northamptonshire Council and in turn how these have benefitted residents and supported the live your best life priority.
+Given the changes affecting the subject of the scrutiny review, as well as recent changes to the operation of the Council's Overview and Scrutiny Function, the Chair took the view that it was most appropriate for the Panel to report back to the Adult Social Care and Health Overview and Scrutiny on the work it had completed and also enable the Committee to decide how it wished to proceed further on this topic.
+However, the Panel raises the need for the appropriate Overview and Scrutiny committee to seek a clearer picture than it has been able to obtain so far of the benefits generated by the iCAN programme in return for the resources committed to it by West Northamptonshire Council and in turn how these have benefitted residents and supported the live your best life priority.

-- K) The Adult Care and Health Overview and Scrutiny Committee to agree to request a report to a future meeting confirming: - The total financial cost to West Northamptonshire Council of the iCAN programme to the end of 2022/23, including the cost of the system transformation partner - The positive outcomes directly resulting from the iCAN programme delivered to the end of 2022/23.
+- K) The Overview and Scrutiny Triangulation Group to recommend that the appropriate Overview and Scrutiny committee(s) receive a report to a future meeting confirming: - The total financial cost to West Northamptonshire Council of the iCAN programme to the end of 2022/23, including the cost of the system transformation partner - The positive outcomes directly resulting from the iCAN programme delivered to the end of 2022/23.